mricon/b4/docs/contributor/send.rst

 -----------------------------------------------
 Before you start, you will need to configure your attestation mechanism.
-If you already have a PGP key configured for use with git, you can just use that.
-Alternatively, you can set up your own ed25519 key for just this purpose.
+If you already have a PGP key configured for use with git, you can just use that and skip the next section.
+If you don't already have a PGP key, you can create a separate ed25519 key just for web submission purposes.

 Creating a new ed25519 key
 ~~~~~~~~~~~~~~~~~~~~~~~~~~